Shemplo/Test-me/README.md

 # 📋 Test me

 This is applications that loads questions in _JSON_ format and then randomly asks user to answer for some selected question in test format.
-For example, it can be helpful when you are preparing for exam in University or just started to learn something.
+For example, it can be helpful when you are preparing for exam in University or just started to learn something new.

 ### Format of `questions.json` file